Iron-voldy/IOT-Piano-Doc/docs/arduinocode.md

 # Arduino Code Implementation

-## Arduino Code for Tea Weight Scale System
+## Arduino Code for IoT Piano LED Visualizer System

-The following Arduino code is used to measure the weight of the harvested tea, display the result on an LCD screen, and send the weight data to a server via Wi-Fi after the user (tea plucker or supervisor) presses a button.
+The following Arduino code is designed to read piano key inputs, provide visual feedback using an LED strip, display information on an LCD screen, and send performance data to a server via Wi-Fi after a key is pressed.

 #### **Code Explanation**:
 1. **Components Used**:
-   - **HX711 Load Cell**: Used for accurate weight measurement.
+   - **WS2812B LED Strip**: Provides visual feedback based on the piano key pressed.
-   - **16x2 LCD Display**: Shows the current weight.
+   - **16x2 LCD Display**: Shows current note, mode (tutorial/play), and other information.
-   - **Push Button**: Confirms the weight to be sent to the server.
-   - **LED**: Gives feedback after data is successfully sent.
+   - **Push Button Sensors**: Detect piano key presses.
+   - **IR Sensor**: Detects hand movements to stop the play mode.
-   - **Wi-Fi Module (ESP32 or similar)**: Connects to Wi-Fi to send the data.
+   - **Wi-Fi Module (ESP32 or similar)**: Connects to Wi-Fi to send performance data.

 2. **Functional Overview**:
-   - The system continuously reads the weight from the **HX711 load cell** and displays it on the **LCD**.
+   - The system continuously reads inputs from the **push button sensors** and triggers the **WS2812B LED strip** to display corresponding visual feedback.
+   - The **LCD** shows the current note being played.
-   - When the **button** is pressed, the system sends the weight to a **PHP server** via an HTTP POST request and lights up an **LED** to confirm successful transmission.
+   - When a key is pressed, the system sends performance data to a **PHP server** via an HTTP POST request.

 #### **Arduino Code**: